dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ### Creation

-Instrumentation SHOULD create a new span and populate 'Distributed Context Extension' on the event.
-It applies when:
+Instrumentation SHOULD create a new span and populate the [Distributed Tracing Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md) on the event.
+This applies when:

-- CloudEvent is created by instrumented library
+- CloudEvent is created by instrumented library.
+It may be impossible or impractical to create span in CloudEvent constructor (or factory) - instrumentation MAY create span later when passing event to transport layer.
-- CloudEvent created outside of instrumented library, but passed without 'Distributed Context Extension'
+- CloudEvent is created outside of instrumented library, but passed without 'Distributed Tracing Extension'

-In case CouldEvent is passed to instrumentation with a valid distributed context, instrumentation MUST NOT create a span and MUST NOT modify distributes context extension.
+In case CloudEvent is passed to instrumented library with the Distributed Tracing Extension populated, instrumentation MUST NOT create a span and MUST NOT modify Distributed Tracing Extension on the event.

-**Span name:** `CloudEvent Create <event_type>`
-**Span kind:** PRODUCER
+**Span name:** `CloudEvents Create <event_type>` **Span kind:** PRODUCER

 ### Processing

-To trace CloudEvent(s) processing, instrumentation SHOULD create a new span.
+To trace the processing of one or more CloudEvents, instrumentation SHOULD create a new span.
-If single event is processed, instrumentation SHOULD use remote context from 'distributed context extension' as a parent.
+If a single event is processed, instrumentation SHOULD use the remote trace context from Distributed Tracing Extension as a parent.
 Instrumentation MAY use links in case of single message processing.
-If multiple events are processed together, instrumentation MUST set links with all distributed tracing contexts being processed on a span.
+If multiple events are processed together, for each event being processed, if the event has Distributed Tracing Extension populated, instrumentation MUST add a link to the trace context from the extension on the processing span.

-**Span name:** `CloudEvent Process <event_type>` **Span kind:** CONSUMER
+**Span name:** `CloudEvents Process <event_type>` **Span kind:** CONSUMER

 ## Attributes